 Integration of the ESMP into project documents.
-The ESMP provisions will form part of the design documents for the sub-project in Vaslui and will be included in construction contracts for proposed activities, both into specifications and bills of quantities.
-Furthermore, the Contractors will be required to include the associated to ESMP mitigation and monitoring costs in their financial bids and required to comply with the ESMP provisions while implementing the sub-project activities.
+The ESMP provisions will form part of the design documents for the Pitești sub-project and will be included in construction contracts for proposed activities, both into specifications and bills of quantities.
+Furthermore, the Contractors will be required to include the associated ESMP mitigation and monitoring costs in their financial bids and required to comply with the ESMP provisions while implementing the sub-project activities.